redis/redis/README.md

 code under the terms of the [Redis Software Grant and Contributor License Agreement][1].
 Redis software contains contributions to the original Redis core project, which are owned by their contributors and licensed under the 3BSD license.
 Any copy of that license in this repository applies only to those contributions.
-Redis releases all Redis versions from 7.4.x and thereafter under the RSALv2/SSPL dual-license as described in the [LICENSE.txt][2] file included in the Redis Community Edition source distribution.
+Redis releases all Redis Community Edition versions from 7.4.x and thereafter under the RSALv2/SSPL dual-license as described in the [LICENSE.txt][2] file included in the Redis Community Edition source distribution.

 Please see the [CONTRIBUTING.md][1] file in this source distribution for more information.
 For